stertingen/gerbmerge/doc/layoutfile.md

 Have a look at the sample layout files [<tt>layout1.def</tt>](layout1.def) and [<tt>layout2.def</tt>](layout2.def) for a quick overview of this file.

+** :warning: Your file MUST have a trailing new-line. **

+** :warning:  Columns can only be defined within a row, and rows can only be defined within a column. **

 <a name="RowsCols"></a>
 ## Rows and Columns